What is pain about?

 Understanding what is happening in your body

-How you can help yourself at home
+Tips on how you can help yourself at home

-The benefit of stretching for pain
+The benefits of stretching for pain relief

 The function of pain in our body is simply to keep us safe.

 To tell us when there is danger so we can remove ourselves from that danger; when we prick ourselves we react by pulling our finger away from the source of the pain.

 The pain receptors in our skin send this message of danger along the pain nerves to our brain to be processed.
 It’s here that our particular response to pain is made to feel real to us.
 The way we perceive the pain is modified, reacted to according to the situation and environment in which we happen to be.
 The exact same pain stimulus will be perceived differently by different people according to the environment they are in.

 This pain response can be perpetuated by these conditions being repeated and even anticipated; causing a heightened response.

 Pain is often accompanied by tension around the area.
 The muscles tighten in response to the pain.
 This causes the muscles themselves and the area around to become congested; flow of the fluids which serve the muscles is restricted.
 This causes further trauma to the muscles and we have a viscous cycle.
 Waste products from the cells build up and cause irritation which in turn causes inflammation.
 It’s this inflammation which we perceive as pain in our muscles.